 The CITES Conference of the Parties (CoP) comes around every 2-3 years and is when governments party to this critical UN convention meet to determine the fate of internationally traded wildlife.
 Humane Society International is one of the leaders in the fight for the future of those animals which have the misfortune to have a price on their heads; or horns, fins or skins, or whichever body part it is that people desire for their trophies, trinkets and dubious medicines.

-The terrible plight of the giraffe will be a feature of the 2019 CoP which will be held in Colombo, Sri Lanka from 23rd May to 3rd June.
+The terrible plight of the giraffe will be a feature of the 2019 CoP which will be held in Geneva in August this year.

 For many people this will be a shock.
 Not so long ago, giraffes were ubiquitous on the plains of Africa and few of us could have imagined their numbers to now be so depleted that they are joining the ranks of the endangered.